 - Clean filtration system and components

 When the pond is empty it is the best time to check lights or add new fixtures.
 Excess plant material is easier to remove at this time.
 Fertilizing and/or dividing hardy aquatic plants such as water lilies may be done more easily while the pond is drained too.
-Whether Turpin Landscaping Pond Maintenance Division cares for your pond or you choose to do it yourself, supplies such as filter mats, water treatments and high quality fish food are available through Turpin Pond Source and stocked on the Pond Maintenance Trucks.
+Whether Turpin Landscape’s Pond Maintenance Division cares for your pond or you choose to do it yourself, supplies such as filter mats, water treatments, and high-quality fish food are available on the Pond Maintenance Trucks.

-The Turpin Landscaping Team aims to not just meet, but to exceed your expectations by adding beauty and value to your home.
-Please call Turpin Landscaping at 610.380.1119 for your pond maintenance.
+The Turpin Team aims to not just meet but to exceed your expectations by adding beauty and value to your home.
+Please call Turpin Landscape Design/Build at 610.380.1119 for your pond maintenance needs.